postgresml/postgresml/pgml-cms/docs/README.md

 # Overview

-PostgresML is a complete MLOps platform built on PostgreSQL.
+PostgresML is a complete MLOps platform built inside PostgreSQL.
 Our operating principle is:

 > _Move models to the database, rather than constantly moving data to the models._